scrapy/scrapy/docs/topics/dynamic-content.rst

 probably not your request, but the target server.
 The target server might be buggy, overloaded, or :ref:`banning <bans>` some of your requests.

-Note that to translate a cURL command intto a Scrapy request, you may use `curl2scrapy <https://michael-shub.github.io/curl2scrapy/>`_.
+Note that to translate a cURL command into a Scrapy request, you may use `curl2scrapy <https://michael-shub.github.io/curl2scrapy/>`_.

 .. _topics-handling-response-formats: